lukasz-jakub-adamczuk/aya/README.md

 ## Structure

-Framework has modular structure which helps with using code in other projects or replacing modules with new version.
+Framework has modular structure which helps using code in other projects.
+Files were named...

 ## Modules

-All files are structured for better organization and to maintainance easier.
+All files are structured for better organisation and easier maintainance.
+Generally module (directory) could be replaced by a new version of the code.

 ### Core

 Main classes use to framework working, like controllers, views, and DAO abstractions.
-Aya framework delivers clas
+Aya framework delivers classes for general purposes and tasks.

 ### Management